2022 Pertemps St Leger Festival Betting

-One of the most prestigious race weeks of the British horse racing calendar, the 2018 William Hill St. Leger Festival.
+One of the most prestigious race weeks of the British horse racing calendar, the St. Leger Festival.
 A unique blend of history and top-class horse racing during the four-day September extravaganza, these are the key races:

-St Leger Festival Day 4: Saturday 12 September – St Leger Day – The William Hill St Leger Festival’s flagship day brings the four days to a dramatic climax.
+St Leger Festival Day 4: Saturday, 10 September 2022 – St Leger Day – The Pertemps St Leger Festival’s flagship day brings the four days to a dramatic climax.
 The biggest day of the week and home to the World’s oldest Classic, the St Leger Stakes, a 1-mile, 6 furlongs and 115 yards Group 1 flat race.

 Looking for St Leger Festival Free Bets or a free flutter on the big race St Leger Stakes Free Bets.